 Use our Daily Schedule to plan your day before you even reach us!
 Read More…

-The chance for children and adults alike to make friends with the Farm’s smaller residents, the Touch Barn is home to rabbits, guinea pigs, goat kids, lambs and piglets.
-Look out for eggs hatching in the incubators and learn about animal handling and care with our new-born ducklings and chicks.
+Now heated in the chillier months, our Touch Barn offers a chance for children and adults alike to make friends with the Farm’s smaller residents.
+Look out for eggs hatching in the incubators and have a go at holding chicks and rabbits.
+This barn is also home to our younger goats and lambs which can be bottle fed daily…not to be missed.
 Our knowledgeable staff are on-hand to answer any questions you might have, make sure you test them out!

 Get hands on with seasonal activities and experience them first hand.
 Our demonstrations change throughout the year, starting with lambing season, followed by milking, shearing and lots more.

 It’s tractor time!
 Take the weight off your feet and have a tour on our Farm Safari Ride.
 A member of the team will talk you through the journey, giving you the chance to learn more about the farm and its animals.
 Each safari ride is now accessible to wheelchair users as well.
 The station is located to the side of the Tractor School, just before you reach the Touch Barn.